galahado/My_Obsidian_Vault/Chuanqi/10_Computer Science/Programming/AWS/Network/Route Table.md

 * Routes are configured in the Route Table
-    - Routes define how traffic is directed between subnets, internet, and other network resources
+    - Routes define how traffic is directed between [[Subnet]], internet, and other network resources